openshift-eng/aos-cd-jobs/docs/sop/gather-cluster-logs.md

    - journal for these services: docker, atomic-openshift-node, dnsmasq, openvswitch, ovs-vswitchd, ovsdb-server
    - The output of `oc describe node` for that node
    - The output of the `/metrics` endpoint for that node (via API proxy)

-## Command usage

-The log gathering command accepts 3 parameters:

-- `-u username` (**mandatory**): specify your kerberos id here.

-- `-c cluster` (**mandatory**): which cluster to collect logs from.
-Currently the list of accepted clusters is:

-     - free-int
-     - free-stg
-     - starter-us-east-1
-     - starter-us-east-2
-     - starter-us-west-2

-- `-n node1 node2...` (optional): an optional list of nodes to collect logs from

-If you don't specify nodes with `-n`, only master-related information is collected.
-If you need logs for the node-related services from the masters you need to explicitly list them after `-n`.

-**NOTE**: in order to separate ssh client parameters from the parameters of the log collection script you must add `--` before the script's params.

-Here's a summary of the workflow to get logs from a cluster:

- 0. (one-time preparation) Clone the *shared-secrets* repo:

-    ````
-    $ git clone git@github.com:openshift/shared-secrets.git
-    ````

- 1. Check out the latest *rotating_keys* branch to get the current SSH key for log gathering and make sure it has acceptable perms for ssh:

-    ````
-    $ cd /path/to/your/cloned/shared-secrets
-    $ git checkout rotating_keys
-    $ git pull
-    $ chmod 600 online/logs_access_key
-    ````

- 2. Collect logs from the cluster/nodes of choice.
-For example:

-    ````
-    $ ssh -i online/logs_access_key opsmedic@use-tower2.ops.rhcloud.com \
-          -- -u YourKerberosID  -c free-stg                 \
-             -n ip-172-31-65-74.us-east-2.compute.internal  \
-                ip-172-31-69-53.us-east-2.compute.internal  \
-          > logs.tar.gz
-    ````

 ### Contents of the generated tarball